git-gud-vivek/Data-Engineering/assignment2/readme.md

 ```
 __Q8.
 What is type casting?__
 ```
 Type Casting is the method to convert the variable data type into a certain data type in order to the operation required to be performed by users.
-In this article, we will see the various technique for typecasting.There can be two types of Type Casting in Python –
+There can be two types of Type Casting in Python –

 1. Implicit Type Casting:-
   a = 7